sanishsuwal7/devPortfolio/src/pages/projects/movingday.md

 ---
 title: Moving Day
 description: Moving Day is an application that helps users to look for a place to live.
 I've moved countries a couple of times and everytime I do, I dread looking for a new place.
-I want to offer others a simple tool that filters out spam, notifies them of listings that match their search criterion and most importantly, gives them peace of mind during stressful times.
+I want to offer others <b>a simple tool that filters out spam, notifies them of listings that match their search</b> criterion and most importantly, gives them peace of mind during stressful times.
 details:
   type: Personal project
   stack: react styled-components firebase netlify